Can a SEBI Registered Analyst Provide Educational Courses?

 Who is a SEBI Registered Analyst?

-SEBI Registered Analyst is a professional who has obtained an official license from SEBI to provide research, recommendations, and analysis regarding stocks, mutual funds, or other financial securities.
+A sebi registered research analyst is a professional who has obtained an official license from SEBI to provide research, recommendations, and analysis regarding stocks, mutual funds, or other financial securities.
 SEBI registration ensures the analyst follows ethical, transparent, and professional standards.

 They must: